dmbdesignpdx/code-assessment-web/README.md

 Replaced the temperary scripts for toggling the `open` attribute of the `dialog` with some state action.
 Added `showing` to the `cart` object of the state, and added the appropriate action types to handle that state.
 Much action types!

 Just need to sift through and add some accessibility, do a little bit of cleaning, double-check the design, and this puppy should be good to go. :dog2:

+#### 2/6/19

+:coffee: Did some tidying up of files this morning.

+Introduced a new state of `currencyType`.
+Seemed appropriate.
+Also handled the logic of product sub totals, taxes, and the total total.

+Went through and added some accessibility as best I could.
+It may not be perfect, but I'm constantly learning how to improve accessibility, and so I add what I know because it's absolutely better than not adding anything at all.
+(Also, I'm relying on my copywriting skills :sweat_smile:)

+Did a last sweep through the code and design check.
+Should be :ok_hand:.

+Updated all test spec files.

+I think this little app is at a good place! :tada: :sparkles: :unicorn: I actually had a good time doing this.
+I'll admit I've not had a lot of opportunity to work with other developer's code, so it felt like I started off a little slower than I'd like.
+However, I feel that I was able to become familiar with the code rather quickly and it started feel like my own.

+I really hope to discuss in person, with whoever is reading this, what I could have improved on, any ideas/conversations my code may have sparked, and/or just coding in general.
+Thank you for time and I hope to hear from you soon.

+-Daniel